Azimboyev-F7/CodeMate/README.md

-This is my monthly lessson codes it's all about basic python syntatic
+📌 Monthly Lesson Codes: Basic Python Syntax 🐍

-When I started python I craeted these kind of things to learn basic python
+When I started learning Python, I created these kinds of projects to understand the basics of Python. 🚀💡

+Let me know if you want more tweaks! 🎨🔥